 The following graphic below shows the detail from the year.
-Access to the report is available here, and I will also provide the PowerBI workbook so that you can track your balance.
+Download access to the Excel and Power BI report is available here, and I will also provide the PowerBI workbook so that you can track your balance.

 As you can see, there is an ebb and flow to the year.
-Some periods such as the go live during the summer of FY17, the work and client category was heavy, whereas October was very heavy on the personal and family as that was when I took holidays.
-As the exam deadline came up, the learning took over, however, work did not decrease dramatically as I was juggling multiple projects.
+In some periods, such as they go live during the summer of FY17, the work and client category was heavy, whereas October was very heavy on the personal and family as that was when I took holidays.
+As the exam deadline came up, the learning took over.
+However, work did not decrease dramatically as I was juggling multiple projects.

 Can’t Really Negotiate Client/Work Expectations

 As the chart shows, consumer activity is the majority of the time spent in the year.
 Being a consultant, this is not a surprise.
-In discussions with other consultants, the work life balance is really skewed toward the work activities which can cause issues in the overall work health scores of not only the employee but the group as a whole.
+In discussions with other consultants, the work-life balance is really skewed toward the work activities, which can cause issues in the overall work health scores of the employee and the group as a whole.